rkirov/blog/content/posts/lean-implicits.md

 def hnpos : n > 2 := by decide
 ```

-Again this is very uniform - system 2) uses the same keywords for defining and declaring types as 1).
+Again this is very uniform - the theorem prover uses the same keywords for defining and declaring types as the FP language.
 Notably, the type of the proposition is allowed to depend on variables.
 In the example above, `>`
 is a fancy way of writing `GT.gt n 2`.
 On the surface it is a generic type like `List a`.
 Note that `n`
 is a variable of type `Nat`, unlike `a` which was of type `Type`.
 Allowing such dependency is why